matochondrion/book-viewer/README.md

 # Book Viewer
-An example project to learn how to setup a Sinatra application and deploy to heroku
+An tutorial project to learn how to setup a Sinatra application and deploy to heroku

 ## Demo